Edit Content

 5. Think outside the box.

-Try thinking of alternatives to your normal routine in order to work in more exercise.
+Try thinking of alternatives to your normal routine to work on more exercise.
 Do you have a standing meeting with a colleague at work?
 Try turning it into a walking meeting and talk while you walk.
 Do you live close enough to walk or bike to the grocery store?
 Make it a habit to schedule that into your weekly routine.
-Feel like you just really cant squeeze anything in?
-Try waking up 10 minute early in the morning to fit in a few rounds of weight-bearing exercises or to take a quick walk around the block.
+Feel like you just really can’t squeeze anything in?
+Try waking up 10 minutes early in the morning to fit in a few rounds of weight-bearing exercises or to take a quick walk around the block.

 6. Work up to it.